Albrecht De Vriendt: Life

 After the death of Charles Verlat, Albrecht De Vriendt was appointed in 1891 as director of the Royal Academy of Fine Arts of Antwerp.
-In 1894 he was appointed professor of the National Higher Institute for Fine Arts Antwerp which had been established in 1885 as a post-graduate program in arts.
+In 1894, he was appointed professor of the National Higher Institute for Fine Arts in Antwerp, which had been established in 1885 as a post-graduate program in arts.
 Albrecht dedicated himself to his academic functions.

-From the mid-1850s the Belgian government began to promote monumental art in Belgium.
+From the mid-1850s, the Belgian government began to promote monumental art in Belgium.
 It provided financial assistance to artists on various projects.
 The promotion of monumental art dealing with episodes from the Belgian national history was regarded by the government of the young Belgian state as an important means of creating a national identity.
 The Belgian prime minister Charles Rogier was in particular in support of this movement.
 Jean-François Portaels and Jean Baptiste van Eycken, both pupils of François-Joseph Navez, helped launch the monumentalism movement in Belgium.
 They did this by introducing into Belgium new fresco techniques such as water glass painting, which they had studied abroad.
 The monumentalism movement was subsequently taken up by artists such as Jan Swerts and Godfried Guffens who had learned about the movement in Germany.
 Albrecht de Vriendt and his brother Juliaan also participated in the monumental art movement.
-One of the projects they worked on was the decoration of the Gothic room in the town hall of Bruges, a work that after his death was completed by his son Samuel De Vriendt and his brother Juliaan.
-In his role as a member of the provincial commission of the Royal Commission of Monuments he also regularly advised on various projects for the renovation of monuments in Belgium.
+One of the projects they worked on was the decoration of the Gothic room in the town hall of Bruges, a work that, after his death, was completed by his son, Samuel De Vriendt and his brother, Juliaan.
+In his role as a member of the provincial commission of the Royal Commission of Monuments, he also regularly advised on various projects for the renovation of monuments in Belgium.

-When he died in 1900, his brother succeeded him in the position of director the Antwerp Academy.
+When he died in 1900, his brother succeeded him in the position of director of the Antwerp Academy.

-Among his students were Pieter Franciscus Dierckx, Frans Mortelmans, Isidoor Opsomer, Jan Brouwer Bogaerts, Willem van Barend Dort (sr.), Albert Geudens, Gerrit David Gratama, Georges Lemmers, Simon Maris, Johan Sikemeier, Piet Slager (jr.), Julien Stappers, Hendrik Jan Wolter, Jacques Zon and Emile Rommelaere.
+Among his students were Pieter Franciscus Dierckx, Frans Mortelmans, Isidoor Opsomer, Jan Brouwer Bogaerts, Willem van Barend Dort (sr.), Albert Geudens, Gerrit David Gratama, Georges Lemmers, Simon Maris, Johan Sikemeier, Piet Slager (jr.), Julien Stappers, Hendrik Jan Wolter, Louis Van Dievort, Jacques Zon and Emile Rommelaere.